coreBOS/coreBOSDocumentation/user/pages/10.developer-guide/04.development_framework/05.develtips/item.md

 <div class="notices blue">
 <h2>PDF Formatting</h2> </div>

-See this page for tips on playing with PDF output:<a href="http://localhost/coreBOSDocumentation/developer-guide/architecture-concepts/pdfformating"> PDF Formatting</a>
+See this page for tips on playing with PDF output: [PDF Formatting](../08.pdfformating)

 ---
 <br>